DarienLibrary/website_content/content/_finished/coronavirus/community.md

 <div class="col-md-6">

 ### Employment Help
-If you become unemployed due to coronavirus, you should [file for unemployment benefits](https://dar.to/2WPwTER "File for unemployment benefits") through Connecticut's Department of Labor.
+If you become unemployed due to coronavirus, you should [file for unemployment benefits](https://dar.to/3bwlrT1 "File for unemployment benefits") through Connecticut's Department of Labor.
 [Read frequently asked questions](https://dar.to/2UEPzV1 "Read FAQs") about the coronavirus for workers and employers.

 Additional information about [unemployment benefits for furloughed employees](https://dar.to/2QK2wvC "Unemployment benefits for furloughed employees") is available from the U.S. Office of Personnel Management (OPM).

+You can also [work with a career coach](https://dar.to/3cDMuf7 "work with a career coach") through the Goodwill Career Center to get help planning your next steps.

 Read tips on [_"Between Jobs: Moving Forward Following Unemployment"_](https://dar.to/2QNbqs9 "Between Jobs: Moving Forward Following Unemployment")
 <br />